nus-cs2103-AY2223S1/tp/docs/team/cowlinn.md

 * **New Feature**: Added the main representation of our user's patrons, i.e: The `client` class.
   * Justification: This feature is required to use our application.
   * Highlights:  It encapsulates extensions from the original AB3's person model.
-You can store birthdays, add notes, tag people etc.
+You can store birthdays, add income, RiskAppetite levels etc.
   * Credits: `LocalDate` Library of Java: https://docs.oracle.com/javase/8/docs/api/java/time/LocalDate.html